doctrine-extensions/DoctrineExtensions/doc/annotations.md

 $em = Doctrine\ORM\EntityManager::create($connection, $config, $evm);
 ```

-**Note:** that symfony2 StofDoctrineExtensionsBundle does it automatically this
+**Note:** that Symfony StofDoctrineExtensionsBundle does it automatically this
 way you will maintain a single instance of annotation reader.
 It relates only
 to doctrine-common-2.1.x branch and newer.